Strategies for success

 Planning your study load carefully at the beginning of a study period can be an important part of successful study.
 Studying with a disability, mental health or medical condition may mean that you think about studying part-time instead of full time especially in the first study period.
-It can also be useful to meet with your Program Director and or Disability Adviser early on to discuss your study load.
+It can also be useful to meet with your Program Director and or an Access and Inclusion Adviser early on to discuss your study load.

 You may need to change your study load during a study period and it is important to be aware of dates for changing your enrolment without being penalised.
-Go to UniSA Key dates to find the relevant dates.
-It is a good idea to check with yourself before the Census date about how you are travelling.
+Refer to the Academic Calendar for key teaching, enrolment, payment, withdrawal and exam dates for each study period.
+It is a good idea to check with yourself before the Census date about how you are managing with your studies.
 Is your study and health under control?

 There are some simple things you can do to help you manage your time.
 These include: